 The programme is supported by Ulster University, DOHNI, RQIA, Age NI, IHCP.

-This 10 month programme begins with 4 workshops (2 x 2 days) which are followed by eight monthly meetings comprising of action learning and practice development.
+The My Home Life Leadership and Support Programme commences in Autumn of each year.
+This 10-month programme begins with 4 workshops (1 x 3 days + 1 x 1 day) which are followed by eight monthly developing practice sessions comprising of action learning and practice development.

 All participants will receive ongoing support from the My Home Life Northern Ireland Team.